 - I like to have both a whisk and a silicone spoonula available while the pudding is cooking so I can switch back and forth as needed.

 I love to eat at least one serving of pudding warm, right out of the pan, there’s nothing like it.
-But it won’t be as thick as it is after it’s been chilled.
+But, it will thicken up further as it chills, so keep that in mind.
 I like to enjoy it both ways.

-If you’re making this for guests, allow at least 2 hours of chilling time.
+If you’re making this for guests, allow at least 2 hours of chilling time for the pudding to firm up, or up to overnight.

 Butterscotch Pudding